Eva van Ooijen

 However, later scientific studies have debunked this claim.
 Despite this, it remains the third most-watched TED Talk, and tutorials promoting the power pose are still being created.

-By making glass negatives of power poses, I aim to show that, like the glass negative itself, Power Poses are outdated.
-Through this, I also seek to question the idea that testosterone equates empowerment.
+By creating glass negatives of power poses, Eva van Ooijen aims to show that, like the glass negative itself, the idea of power posing is outdated.
+Through this work, she also seeks to question the idea that testosterone equates empowerment.

 34M3

-ULRIXA is the collective artist identity of Eva van Ooijen (me), Ivo van den Baar, Karma Hamed, Nicole Driessens, Sixin Zeng and Wout Peeters
+ULRIXA is the collective artist identity of Eva van Ooijen, Ivo van den Baar, Karma Hamed, Nicole Driessens, Sixin Zeng and Wout Peeters

 After her solo exhibition: Looking for Ulrixa at Kunstpodium T, Ulrixa is getting ready for her first exhibition abroad.
 With help from Wout Peeters, Karma Hamed, Sixin Zeng and Eva van Ooijen, Ulrixa’s works are wrapped and gathered inside the back of a van bound to Watou, Belgium.